 Authorities find body during vehicle recovery on Highway 61

-BATON ROUGE - Multiple agencies are responding to a vehicle in a canal Monday afternoon.
+BATON ROUGE - Multiple agencies responded to a single vehicle crash Monday afternoon that claimed the life of one.

-As the vehicle was being pulled from the canal by a tow truck a body was seen inside the trunk of an SUV.

-Officials received a call this morning in regards to a car in a canal near Hwy.
-61 and Blount Road.
+Officials received reports of the crashed vehicle early Monday morning near Hwy 61 and Blount Rd.

-The Louisiana State Police, East Baton Rouge Sheriff's Office, and other first responders are on scene.
+Louisiana State Police, the East Baton Rouge Sheriff's Office, and other first responders arrived to the scene just after noon, right after troopers say they were first informed of the incident.

+A body could briefly be seen from the back window of a crossover SUV as the vehicle was being pulled out of a canal by a tow truck.

+Authorities were able to conceal the graphic view from the public and remove the body from the crashed crossover.

 More News